Are you trying to find ways to promote your private practice for the holiday season?

 Ready to try some of these ideas out?

 I hope this gave you some food for thought for your holiday marketing and promotions, even in these weird times!
-2020 has thrown a lot of curveballs our way, but if you are willing to embrace change, you can still have a profitable end-of-year.
+The last couple of years have thrown a lot of curveballs our way, but if you are willing to embrace change, you can still have a profitable end-of-year.

 I wish you an amazing holiday season for both you and your business.
 You got this!